On this blog, we do a lot of research regarding specific questions about different cars including Kia models.

-All Kia Sportage are designed to use regular unleaded gasoline with an octane level of 87.
+All Kia Sportage regardless of the engine type, are designed to use regular unleaded gasoline with an octane level of 87.
+While diesel variants are available, they run on standard diesel fuel.
 Premium fuel with an octane of 91 will not improve engine performance or produce more power.

 Want to save money on gasoline? earn up to $0.25/gallon every time you fill up?
 GetUpside is a free-to-use cashback app for US gas stations.
 Use coupon code “THEDRIVERADVISER25” and earn an additional $0.25/gallon the first time!
 Click here to download the app for Android or iOS.